jerdog/streamlining-devex-slidev/slides.md

 - Maintain flexibility to accommodate unique project requirements

 <!--
-- Ensure that the standardized pipeline templates can scale and adapt to different project types, sizes, and technologies.
-- Maintain flexibility to accommodate unique project requirements while adhering to standardized core practices.
+- Ensure your templates can scale and adapt to different project types, sizes, and technologies so you can maintain flexibility to accommodate unique project requirements.
 -->

 ---